History · Mythology · Significance

 Char Dham Yatra (literally "pilgrimage to the four abodes") refers to the circuit of four sacred Himalayan shrines in Uttarakhand: Yamunotri (source of the Yamuna), Gangotri (source of the Ganga), Kedarnath (Shiva Jyotirlinga), and Badrinath (Vishnu kshetra).
 The four shrines sit between 3,048m (Gangotri) and 3,583m (Kedarnath), in the Garhwal Himalaya, and are collectively known as the Chota Char Dham — distinct from the pan-India Char Dham (Badrinath, Dwarka, Puri, Rameswaram) established by the same saint.

-The yatra follows a fixed clockwise sequence — Yamunotri, Gangotri, Kedarnath, Badrinath — which follows the natural geographic progression from west to east and corresponds to the spiritual progression from purification (Yamunotri, water of Yamuna) through sanctification (Gangotri, holy Ganga) to liberation (Kedarnath, Shiva's grace) and final blessing (Badrinath, Vishnu's abode).
+The yatra follows a fixed clockwise sequence — Yamunotri, Gangotri, Kedarnath, Badrinath — running west to east across the Garhwal Himalaya.
+That order is not arbitrary, and it is worth understanding before you book; there is a section on it below.
 Completing all four in sequence is considered one of the most complete acts of Hindu devotion.

 Adi Shankaracharya — The Architect of Char Dham